 Courses at Harvard Summer School are offered in a variety of formats, including on-campus, online video, web-conference, and hybrid, so you can study from anywhere in the world.

 Course descriptions list the specific class formats, days, times, and credit status.
 Some courses have separate, smaller section meetings or labs, and the days and times of those are also listed in the descriptions.
-Our 2015 course listings will be posted in mid-January.
-Sign up to be notified.

 Depending on the session, the course, and the number of credits offered, classes meet two to five days per week during the morning, afternoon, or evening hours.

 Seven-week session: four-credit courses typically meet twice per week for three hours a day; eight-credit courses typically meet five days per week for two to five hours a day.

 Three-week session: four-credit courses meet four days per week for three hours a day on campus only.